-Mental health is an important issue everywhere, and in many countries around the globe, there is still much work to be done to combat pervasive social stigma, discrimination and low quality of life.
+Mental health and special needs are important issues everywhere, and in many countries around the globe, there is still much work to be done to combat pervasive social stigma, discrimination and low quality of life.
 Many mentally disabled people simply do not have access to adequate care, or local superstition prevents them from receiving it.
 As a volunteer on a mental health or psychology placement, you will work to overcome these barriers and help communities embrace a mindset that approaches mental health matters with care and understanding.

 Read on to learn more about some of the best international mental health volunteer opportunities available.

 Volunteer Abroad in Mental Health, Psychology and Special Needs

 Maximo Nivel offers safe, affordable, and high-quality volunteer trips, Spanish language learning programs, and teaching opportunities in Costa Rica, Guatemala, and Peru.
 Its mission is to encourage individuals to gain a better understanding of the world through education, adventure, and cultural travel.
 Founded in 2003, Maximo Nivel has placed 25,000 people on programs that improve and positively impact communities where they work.
 Its education programs are internationally accredited, and it trains and certifies ESL teachers for worldwide employment.